miroR/uncenz/README.md

 socket

-fifth) killing the still running uncenz-1st started processes (never kill it before first disconnecting physically)
+fifth) killing the still running uncenz-1st started processes (never kill it before first disconnecting physically) by issuing uncenz-kill

+Now comes the part that is unfinished and/or broken.
+Just skip to BROKEN-END (else try to figure out my idea btwn BROKEN-START and BROKEN-END.
+Should be realized some day...)

+BROKEN-START
-This first phase gets you files such as Screen_150131_0232_XXX.mkv and dump_150131_0232_XXX.pcap if uncenz naming is used (where XXX is the first three letters of your hostname.
+This first phase gets you files such as Screen_150131_0232_XXX.mkv and dump_150131_0232_XXX.pcap if uncenz naming is used (where XXX is the first three letters of your hostname).

 This uncenz-2nd script, for now, only does one thing and not too well.